 Last week, something wonderful happened to London.
 Sunshine!
 Five days of glorious sunshine.
 So I did what any other self-respecting Londoner would do; I got out my luminous white legs and headed to the park.
 Regent’s Park Open Air Theatre to be exact.

-If you’ve never been to Regent’s Park Open Air Theatre, you should probably go.
-It’s one of the largest theatres in London yet careful positioning of its 1,256 seats makes it feels incredibly intimate thanks.
+Regent’s Park Open Air Theatre is one of the largest theatres in London yet careful positioning of its 1,256 seats makes it feels incredibly intimate.
 There’s a large stage framed by beautiful, gigantic trees; some outdoor space for a pre-theatre picnic and a pretty good selection of food and drink which you can pre-order.

 We watched On The Town, a revival of the classic Broadway musical directed and choreographed by Drew McOnie (music by Leonard Bernstein and lyrics by Betty Comden and Adolph Green).
 Lead by Strictly Come Dancing finalist, Danny Mac, the show follows three American sailors – Gabey (Danny Mac), Chip (Jacob Maynard) and Ozzie (Samuel Edwards) on a 24-hour shore leave in New York City.